Douglas Rintoul

 He won a Regional Theatre Young Director Scheme bursary to train at Salisbury Playhouse, was selected for the Royal National Theatre Studio Young Director Programme and won an Esmeé Fairbairn Regional Theatre Initiative Award.
 During his tenure as artistic director of the Queen's Theatre Hornchurch the organisation won the London Theatre of the Year Stage Award 2020.
 He was listed in The Stage's 100 most influential people working in the theatre and performing arts industry.

 His script for his theatre production Elegy won a Royal National Theatre Foundation Playwright's Award.
-He has received 27 Off West End Award nominations for his productions.
+Hise productions have been nominated for 27 Offies.